Shopify/remote-dom/CONTRIBUTING.md

 ## Ways to contribute

-There are many ways to contribute to remote-ui, some of which are:
+There are many ways to contribute to Remote DOM:

 - Filing bug reports or requesting new features by [opening an issue](https://github.com/Shopify/remote-dom/issues/new)
 - Hacking on an issue from our [backlog](https://github.com/Shopify/remote-dom/issues)